pkp/pkp-docs/admin-guide/3.3/en/troubleshooting.md

 `DB Error: Table 'ojs.journals' doesn't exist`

 ... where the 'ojs' part of the error is the name of your database as specified during install.
 What has most likely happened is that you have attempted to create your database and the installer has attempted to fill that database with the necessary data, but for some reason was unable to do so.
-Possible reasons for this include your database system (eg. MySQL) not allowing web-based database creation; or otherwise not allowing large-scale table creation.
+Possible reasons for this include your database system (e.g. MySQL) not allowing web-based database creation; or otherwise not allowing large-scale table creation.
 The best solution is to:

 * restore your `config.inc.php` to the original (copying over `config.TEMPLATE.php` will do this);
 * create your database manually via phpMyAdmin, CPanel, or similar, depending on what your service provider provides;
-* restart the installation process by reloading your root OJS/OMP/OCS page;
+* restart the installation process by reloading your root OJS/OMP/OPS page;
 * fill in all installation fields as appropriate, ensuring that you write in the correct name for your newly-created database;
 * uncheck the "Create new Database" option;
 * click the "Manual Install" option at the very bottom of the installation page.
 * copy the database query from the resulting page, and run it against your database via phpMyAdmin or similar.

-Please note that when you click the Manual Install button, the resulting page will say that the OJS/OMP/OCS Install has completed successfully, but this isn't quite true: you still have to copy the SQL statements and add them to your database manually.
+Please note that when you click the Manual Install button, the resulting page will say that the OJS/OMP/OPS Install has completed successfully, but this isn't quite true: you still have to copy the SQL statements and add them to your database manually.

 **Note:** You may also be encountering a plugin bug.
 There have been plugin bugs in the past where plugins have attempted to access the "journals" table before the installer has created the table; these will result in a "Table 'ojs.journals' doesn't exist" message when someone attempts to load the installer page in the first place.
 In this case, you can narrow it down to a particular plugin by checking the stack trace.

-## PHP and PKP Application Compatibility

-If you are running PHP 5.3+ \(which you should be doing\), you will need to run OJS 2.4.0+, OMP 1.0+ or OCS 2.3.6+.
-Older versions of the software will not work on newer versions of PHP.

-If you are running PHP 7+, you will need to run OJS 3.0+.

-OJS and OMP 3.1.2+ **requires** PHP 7.1 or above.
-Refer to [docs/README](https://github.com/pkp/ojs/tree/main/docs) for your OJS/OMP version for more information about PHP system requirements.

-**NOTE**: If you are running OJS or OMP 3.x on a PHP7+ LAMP stack, please remember to update your MySQL driver parameter\(Database section\) on `config.inc.php` file, i.e.:

-`driver = mysqli`